UK risk watchdog set to ease bank buffers

 His deputy, Paul Tucker, also an FPC member, said regulators should see whether they can liberate this part of banks’ balance sheet in these stressed times.

-Tucker also said requiring hefty buffers stops the economy from getting the full benefit of the Bank’s 325 billion pound quantitative easing program of UK government bond purchases.
+Tucker also said requiring hefty buffers stops the economy from getting the full benefit of the Bank’s 325 billion pound quantitative easing programme of UK government bond purchases.

-The buffers ensure banks have enough funding if markets suddenly dried up, an event which forced Britain to nationalize Northern Rock bank in the 2007-09 crisis.
+The buffers ensure banks have enough funding if markets suddenly dried up, an event which forced Britain to nationalise Northern Rock bank in the 2007-09 crisis.

 “Excessive liquidity requirements have a negative impact on the ability and willingness of banks to expand their balance sheets,” said Michael Lever, managing director at banking-lobby Association for Financial Markets in Europe (AFME).